-Studio 180 Theatre’s RBC Emerging Artists Program provides two novice directors and one early-career playwright with the opportunity to advance their skills, gain exposure and advance their career trajectory by spending one year working with and being mentored by Studio 180 Theatre’s artistic team.
+Studio 180 Theatre’s RBC Emerging Artists Program provides three early-career playwrights or directors with the opportunity to advance their skills, gain exposure and accelerate their career trajectory by spending one year working with and being mentored by Studio 180 Theatre’s artistic team.
 This barrier-free initiative is designed to help artists bridge the gap from emerging to established by providing them with the experience and resources they need to succeed.

 Thanks to the RBC Foundation, all three emerging artist positions are paid and feature both mentorship and public showcase opportunities.

 Photo Above: Students experience an IN CLASS Reading of The Election by RBC Emerging Playwrights Yolanda Bonnel & Natasha Greenblatt.
 Photo by Dahlia Katz.

 Studio 180 Theatre is excited to announce that the RBC Foundation has extended its support of our RBC Emerging Artists Program over the next two seasons.
 Their funding will support the mentorship and development of six emerging artists through our 2021/2022 season.

 This season, Studio 180 is proud to support three RBC Emerging Playwrights: Yolanda Bonnell, Rachel Mutombo and Ali Joy Richardson.
 All three playwrights will receive a public reading of their work in our 2020/21 IN DEVELOPMENT Program.